CluedIn-io/CluedIn.Documentation/docs/kb/kb0011-configuration-migration.md

 - Access to the front end, whether it's public facing or private facing

 ### Guide
 The product toolkit supports a number of methods of transferring configuration from one environment to another.
-The main two methods are running locally on your desktop, or alternatively using a pipeline platform such as Azure DevOps
+The main two methods are running locally on your desktop or using a pipeline platform such as Azure DevOps.

 Below will guide you through both local and Azure DevOps, but you can technically use other methods.